bluesky-social/atproto-website/content/specs/atp.md

 ## Protocol Structure

-**Identity:** account control is rooted in stable [DID](/specs/did) identifiers, which can rapidly resolved to determine the current service provider location and cryptographic keys associated with the account.
+**Identity:** account control is rooted in stable [DID](/specs/did) identifiers, which can be rapidly resolved to determine the current service provider location and cryptographic keys associated with the account.
 [Handles](/specs/handle) provide a more human-recognizable and mutable identifier for accounts.

-**Data:** public content is stored in content-addressed and cryptographically verifiable [Repositories](/specs/repository). data records and network messages all conform to a unified [Data Model](/specs/data-model) ([IPLD](https://ipld.io/docs/data-model/), with [CBOR](https://en.wikipedia.org/wiki/CBOR) and JSON representations).
+**Data:** public content is stored in content-addressed and cryptographically verifiable [Repositories](/specs/repository).
+Data records and network messages all conform to a unified [Data Model](/specs/data-model) ([IPLD](https://ipld.io/docs/data-model/), with [CBOR](https://en.wikipedia.org/wiki/CBOR) and JSON representations).

 **Network:** HTTP client-server and server-server [APIs](/specs/xrpc) are described with Lexicons, as are WebSocket [Event Streams](/specs/event-stream).
 Individual records can be referenced across the network by [AT URI](/specs/at-uri-scheme).
 A Personal Data Server (PDS) acts as an account's trusted agent in the network, routes client network requests, and hosts repositories.
 A Big Graph Server (BGS) crawls many repositories and outputs a unified event firehose.

-**Application:** APIs and record schemas for applications built on atproto are specified in [Lexicons](/specs/lexicon), which are are referenced by [Namespaced Identifiers](/specs/nsid) (NSIDs).
-Application-specific aggregations (such as search) are provided by an Application View (AppView) service.
+**Application:** APIs and record schemas for applications built on atproto are specified in [Lexicons](/specs/lexicon), which are referenced by [Namespaced Identifiers](/specs/nsid) (NSIDs).
+Application-specific aggregations (such as search) are provided by an Application View (App View) service.
 Clients can include mobile apps, desktop software, or web interfaces.

-The AT Protocol itself does not specify common social media conventions like "follows" or "avatars", leaving these to application-level Lexicons.
+The AT Protocol itself does not specify common social media conventions like follows or avatars, leaving these to application-level Lexicons.
 The `com.atproto.*` Lexicons provide common APIs for things like account signup and login.
 These could be considered part of AT Protocol itself, though they can also be extended or replaced over time as needed.
-Bluesky is a Twitter-style microblogging application built on top of AT Protocol, with lexicons under the `app.bsky.*` namespace.
+Bluesky is a microblogging social app built on top of AT Protocol, with lexicons under the `app.bsky.*` namespace.

 ## Cryptography